MAGRATHEA: an open-source spherical symmetric planet interior structure code: Interior Structure Solver

 \item Equation of state (EOS)

 which is unique for each material/phase. \end{enumerate}

 The boundary conditions of the model are $r=0$ at $m=0$ and the user-defined surface temperature and pressure, $T(M_{p})$ and $P(M_{p})$.
 The default surface pressure is 100 mbar approximately the pressure level of the broad-band optical transit radius probes \citep{TRAPPIST1}.
-Since a rapid temperature jump may occur within the planet the user can also set a temperature discontinuity, $T_{\text{gap}}$, at the boundary of adjacent layers.
-The Earth is often modeled with a discontinuity ranging from a 300 to 1100 K increase across the core mantle boundary \citep{Nomura2014,Lay2008}.
+Since a rapid temperature jump may occur at the boundary between chemically distinct layers, where heat can only transfer conductively \citep{Valencia2006}, the user can also set a temperature discontinuity, $T_{\text{gap}}$, at the boundary of adjacent layers.
+The Earth is often modeled with a discontinuity ranging from a 300 to 1100 K increase across the core mantle boundary \citep{Nomura2014,Lay2008} and \citep{Valencia2007} and \citep{Sotin2007} use discontinuities in their exoplanet models.
 In our demonstrations in Section \ref{sec:test-problems}, we use planets that are in thermal equilibrium between their layers with $T_{\text{gap}}=\{0,0,0,T(M_{p})\}$.

+The user can choose between isothermal and isentropic temperature mode by adjusting an {\it isothermal} flag of the integrator.
+When the flag is set to true, the whole planet is assumed to be isothermal (except the atmosphere layer, see section~\ref{sec:gas}).
+When the input EOS parameters of a phase are not sufficient to calculate the isentropic temperature gradient (see section~\ref{sec:formula}), this specific phase would be treated as isothermal, regardless of the value of the {\it isothermal} flag.